LATIN DANCE STYLES

 There is no specific dress code for our classes, but we recommend the following:

 - Ladies & gents: Wear casual and comfortable clothing.
 Active wear is also fine.
 You can wear work clothes, but keep in mind that some trousers or dresses may restrict your movement.

-- Sneakers are not recommended for either men or women, as they have too much grip, making it difficult for you to turn and spin.
+- Sneakers are not recommended as they have too much grip, making it difficult for you to turn and spin.